ravel-net/REU-access-control/README.md

 For instance, you can issue the SQL command to see what user we are connected to the database as:
 `> p select current_user;`

-You should be connected as ravel.
-Because ravel is a superuser in the database, you should have access to all of Ravel's base tables.
+Since we didn't specify a user when connecting to the controller in the previous step, you should be connected as the user ravel per default.
+Because ravel is a superuser in the database, you should have access to all of Ravel's (the controller's) base tables.
 Type:
 `> p select * from tp;`
 As mentioned above, this is the custom network topology for this demo, preloaded from `~/ravel/topo/sla_topo.py`.
 For now, we need only concern ourselves with the `sid` and `nid` attributes, which, respectively, represent the unique switch ID of a component of the network and the ID of the next switch it connects to.